Skip to Content

 Before you smoke a whole chicken determine if you have time to brine the chicken.
 It is best to do overnight, but 1-2 hours in the brine will make it more tender.

 If you have the time, place 1 gallon of water in a large container.
-Then add 1/2 cup each of salt and sugar.
+Then add 1/2 cup each of salt and sugar and stir until dissolved.
 Place the chicken down in the liquid, making sure the entire chicken is submerged.

 If you don’t have enough liquid, make another gallon of the brine mixture.
 Let it sit overnight or for a couple of hours in the refrigerator.